reem-shaikh/70DaysOfCode/main/18-12/notes.md

    console.log("a",a);
 ```

-2. Null: you have defined variable to null. declaring, defining a variable to nothing
+2. Null: you have defined variable to null. defining a variable to nothing
 ```bash
     var b = null;
     console.log("b",b);